kubernetes-sigs/cluster-api/docs/proposals/20240930-machine-drain-rules.md

         app: portworx
 ```

-#### Drain annotations
+#### Drain labels

-We propose to introduce new annotations to allow workload cluster admins/users to define drain behavior
+We propose to introduce new labels to allow workload cluster admins/users to define drain behavior
 for Pods.
-These annotations would be either added directly to Pods or indirectly via Deployments, StatefulSets, etc.
+These labels would be either added directly to Pods or indirectly via Deployments, StatefulSets, etc.
-The annotations will take precedence over `MachineDrainRules` specified in the management cluster.
+The labels will take precedence over `MachineDrainRules` specified in the management cluster.

 * `cluster.x-k8s.io/drain: skip`

-* `cluster.x-k8s.io/drain-order: <order>`
+Initially we also considered adding a `cluster.x-k8s.io/drain-order` label.
+But we're not entirely sure about it
+yet as someone who has access to the workload cluster (or maybe only specific Pods) would be able to influence the
+drain order of the entire cluster, which might lead to problems.
+The skip label is safe in comparison because it
+only influences the drain behavior of the Pod that has the label.

 #### Node drain behavior